 The example below demonstrates the basic steps needed to edit the autoexec.bat.
 Below demonstration illustrates both what you would see and what you would type.
-What you would type is displayed in red.
+What you type is displayed in red text.

 The line above would display the contents of the autoexec.bat that are demonstrated below (contents may vary).

-In the example below we choose one of the lines to edit, which in this case is line number 4.
+In the example below, we choose one of the lines to edit, which is line number 4.
 Once you have chosen a line number to edit and press Enter, edlin will then display the line that you are editing with a blank line beneath it.
-If you press enter without typing anything, this line will not be changed.
-However, if you need to change the line, type the information you want to place on this line and press enter to make the changes.
+If you press Enter without typing anything, this line is not changed.
+To make changes, type the information you want to place on this line and press Enter.

-Once we have made the above changes, ensure the changes are correct by typing L again to list the file.
+Once changes are made, ensure the changes are correct by typing L again to list the file.
 If the changes are correct, type E save and quit editing the autoexec.bat.
-However, if you do not want to save the changes, type Q and press enter to quit without saving the changes.
+However, if you do not want to save the changes, type Q and press Enter to quit without saving the changes.